gabriansa/explicit-agent/README.md

 - [Calculator Example](examples/calculator.py): A simple calculator agent that performs arithmetic operations
 - [Shopping Cart Example](examples/shopping_cart.py): A more complex example of a shopping assistant that manages a cart
 - [PhD Assistant](examples/phd_assistant.py): An advanced example of an agent that helps with academic research and writing

+# When is the Explicit Agent Useful?

+The Explicit Agent shines in situations where tasks mimic human workflows that involve exploration, decision-making, and adaptability.
+Here’s a clear definition:
+- **Unstructured or Semi-Structured Tasks**: The framework excels when tasks don’t follow a rigid, predefined path and require the agent to adjust its approach based on new information or evolving requirements.

+- **Multi-Step Processes with Tool Usage**: It’s ideal for tasks that involve multiple actions or tools, where the agent must decide which tool to use and in what order, depending on the current context.

+- **State Management Across Steps**: The agent’s ability to maintain and update a shared state allows it to track progress, share information between tools, and build on previous results.

+- **Human-Like Reasoning**: It’s best suited for scenarios where judgment, exploration, or iterative refinement—qualities typically associated with human decision-making—are beneficial.

+In short, use this framework when you need an AI agent to autonomously handle complex, real-world problems that require transparency, control, and a sequence of thoughtful steps—much like a human would.

 ## License